 Subtract the number you got in step 2 from the number you got in step 3 to get your profit per unit: $100 – $10.40 = $89.60

 Now divide the number you got in step 1 by your profit per unit to get your break-even count: $13,500 / $89.60 = 150.669

 This number represents the units you need to sell to break even.
 In this case, we will need to sell 151 units.
 With this information, we can now calculate our break-even price by multiplying our break-even count by our price per unit: 151 units x $100 = $15,100

 We now know that our funding goal for our sample project here should be $15,100 if we want to break even on the campaign.
 If we want to make a profit, we can make that goal higher.
 We can also adjust the price per unit if it makes sense with the product, or seek to lower fixed and variable costs by working with other vendors if possible.

-Again, the important thing here is that you should not guess on these numbers.
-Setting a funding goal isn’t about what you really hope to raise; it’s about making sure you set an amount that will cover your costs and perhaps make a little profit (if that’s your goal).
+And again, the important thing here is that you should never guess on these numbers, or set a funding goal based on a gut feeling.
+Determining your funding goal isn’t about what you really hope to raise, it’s about making sure you set an amount that will cover your costs and perhaps make some profit on top of that.